Volkswagen Passat: B8 (Typ 3G; 2015)

-The Passat was introduced with a great number of advanced driver-assistance systems, including a semi-automatic parking system, emergency driver assistant, which will automatically take control of the vehicle if the driver has suffered a medical emergency, autonomous cruise control system for highway speeds up to 210 km/h, a collision avoidance system with pedestrian monitoring and variable ratio steering marketed as "progressive steering" which will adjust the steering gear ratios in relation to the current speed.

-The engine line-up of the Passat B7 was re-introduced with this generation with slightly increased power outputs, variable displacement for the 1.4-litre TSI petrol engine and two selective catalytic reduction (SCR) diesel engines, with one being twin-turbocharged.
-A plug-in hybrid, the Passat GTE, with an updated battery pack from the Golf GTE and Audi A3 Sportback e-tron is scheduled for launch in mid-2015 in the United Kingdom with sales commencing in 2016.

-Led by new chief of design Walter de Silva and VW's acquisition of coachbuilder Bertone, the 2015 Passat won the 2015 European Car of the Year award.

-The Passat B8 continues to be sold in China under the name Magotan; this version has an 80 mm longer wheelbase.
+The Passat B8 continued to be sold in China under the name Magotan; this version has an 80 mm longer wheelbase.

+B9 (Typ 3J; 2023)

+The ninth-generation Passat is available strictly as an estate (Variant) except for China, where it is also available as a saloon.
+It was unveiled on 31 August 2023 and made its official debut at the 2023 Munich Motor Show, it is based on the revised version of the MQB Evo platform and is assembled in Slovakia instead of Germany alongside the Škoda Superb that it is based on.

+The Magotan saloon from the FAW-Volkswagen Chinese joint venture was unveiled on 25 April 2024 at the 2024 Beijing Auto Show, being based on the same MQB Evo platform as the B9 Passat Variant sold globally.

+The Passat Pro saloon from the SAIC Volkswagen Chinese joint venture is also based on the same MQB Evo platform as the B9 Passat Variant and was released in September 2024.
+Compared to the Magotan, the Passat Pro features a different front fascia that is borrowed from the Passat Variant and is 16 mm shorter in length.

 Other versions

-Passat Lingyu (China; 2005–2011)
+Passat Lingyu (China, 2005–2011)

 The Passat Lingyu is a restyled version of the first generation Škoda Superb for the Chinese market.
 Manufactured by SAIC Volkswagen, the Passat Lingyu was introduced in 2005, succeeding the Passat B5.
 The car was designed by Istanbul-born car designer Murat Günak.
 In 2009, a facelifted version was introduced as the Passat New Lingyu (Xinlingyu).
 Production lasted until 2011 and replaced by the Passat NMS.

 Volkswagen built 20 examples of a fuel-cell Passat Lingyu in mid-2008 to be presented at the 2008 Beijing Olympics.